 Certified Ophthalmic Assistant average salary: $42,500 per year1

 Source: Association of Technical Personnel in Ophthalmology

 For more information, students may contact 281-478-3606.

 A criminal background check and drug screening are required for all Health Science students attending clinical courses or practicum, and may be required prior to admission to the program.

-The program requires formal entry into the program via departmental interview.
+The College requires formal entry into the program via departmental interview.
 Only those students who have been officially admitted to the College and have met all College admission criteria will be considered.
-The eye care technology program accepts new students each fall term.
+The Eye Care Technology program accepts new students each fall term.
 Students who miss the fall entry may discuss spring or summer alternate entry options with the Program Director.
 The program offers face-to-face, hybrid, and online courses.

-Eye care technology students must earn a C or better in all eye care courses and maintain an overall cumulative GPA of at least 2.0 to remain in and/or graduate from the program.
-Any student earning a grade of D, W, or F in any eye care technology course must repeat the course and pass with a grade of C or higher.
+Eye Care Technology students must earn a C or better in all Eye Care Technology courses and maintain an overall cumulative GPA of at least 2.0 to remain in and/or graduate from the program.
+Any student earning a grade of D, W, or F in any Eye Care Technology course including General Psychology and Anatomy & Physiology, must repeat the course and pass with a grade of C or higher.
 A second earned grade of less than C will result in the student being dismissed from the program.
-To re-enter into the program, the student must submit a written petition to the eye care technology admission committee and satisfy the re-admission criteria specified by the committee.
+To re-enter into the program, the student must submit a written petition to the Eye Care Technology admission committee and satisfy the re-admission criteria specified by the committee.

 Plan of Study